timvisee/ffsend/README.md

 yay -S ffsend-bin
 # or
 aurget -S ffsend-bin
-# or using any other AUR installer
+# or using any other AUR helper

 ffsend --help
 ```